Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From The Sunday Times, April 13, 1969

-Allen Klein sued the Sunday Times, but the damage was done.
-By savaging Allen Klein’s reputation in the UK, the article showed Klein that Richenberg was a tough opponent ready to use the same dirty tricks as his.
-It also played a role in the fight with ATV for the ownership of Northern Songs, as no Northern Songs shareholder wanted Klein to have a role in the management of the company.
+Allen Klein sued the Sunday Times for defamation, but the damage was already done.
+The article had severely tarnished Klein’s reputation in the UK and demonstrated that Leonard Richenberg was a tough opponent – one willing to play by the same ruthless rules.
+It also had a ripple effect on the unfolding battle over Northern Songs: no shareholder wanted a figure like Klein involved in the management of the company.

-The Sunday Times article decided Paul McCartney’s father-in-law and business advisor Lee Eastman to come from New York to London.
-Upon his arrival, he directly exchanged with Leonard Richenberg to discuss how The Beatles could buy NEMS back, to no success.
+The Sunday Times article prompted Paul McCartney’s father-in-law and business advisor, Lee Eastman, to fly in from New York to London.
+Upon arrival, he entered into direct discussions with Leonard Richenberg about the possibility of The Beatles buying back NEMS — but the talks ultimately led nowhere.

 I knew they were hostile to strangers owning a piece of them.
 But I’d made it very clear to Clive Epstein that they’d got a very good offer for their remaining ten per cent share in Nems.
 I thought the boys were okay, but that Klein was no good, so I tried to get in touch with them.
 I sent each one a letter but received no replies.
 I wasn’t sure whether they’d been totally sold on Klein because at this time they hadn’t been paid either.